nelsonhuang95/nelsonhuang95.github.io/_pages/cv.md

 ## Work experience
-* 2022.03-2022.08: Guangzhou Urban Planning & Design Survey Research Institute, Guangzhou, China
+* 2022.03-2022.08: Intern, Guangzhou Urban Planning & Design Survey Research Institute, Guangzhou, China
-  * Intern
   * I served as a principal contributor and programmer of a project.
 I proposed a novel framework that employs YOLOv5 and ResNet to enhance the efficiency and accuracy of the core image recognition of rock-solid.

 ## Selected Publications